EDIorg/data-package-best-practices/README.md

 #### 3. Use a MS Word or Google document

 For extensive editing of the guides, or editing in collaborative teams, it may be useful to export documents into a word-processor format (MS Word or Google Docs) and manage group contributions and feedback there.
 This is often the approach taken by community working groups who have significant revisions to make, or are developing all-new chapters or guides.
+Please be aware that this method requires coordination with the maintainers of this project, so please reach out to contacts listed on the [About](about.qmd) page.

 Most guides on this website, including the [EML Best Practices](guide-eml-bp/index.qmd) and [Design for Special Cases](guide-special-cases/index.qmd) guides, have an MS Word (`.docx`) formatted version already available, just **look for the link in the upper right corner of the guide's web pages** to download it.
+Once a Word-formatted guide is downloaded, the likely next steps are to:

+1. Save the file with a timestamped filename like `guide-eml-bp.2026-08-25.docx`, or similar.
+2. If collaboratively editing in a group, upload to a cloud platform (e.g. Google Drive) so everyone in the group can access it.
+    - Optionally, the group can convert the Word file to a native Google Docs format, which enables more collaboration features.
+If keeping as a Word file make sure to enable track changes anytime edits are happening outside the Google Drive.
+3. Make edits to the content until satisfied with the new or revised document.
-Once a Word-formatted guide is downloaded, we recommend enabling the track changes feature as edits are made by collaborators.
-Google Docs has fairly advanced features for collaborative writing, most of which can be used with MS Word documents that are uploaded into a Google Drive.
-Converting to a native Google Docs format enables more collaboration features.
-After edits are finished and the document is ready for community review, it must be converted to `.qmd` format.
-There are some tools available to convert Google or MS Word documents to Markdown, and if you reach out to one of the site maintainers they can provide assistance with conversion and getting the new content into the `prerelease` branch of the repository and website.
+4. Once finished and ready for review the revised document must be converted to `.qmd` format.
+There are some tools available to convert MS Word and Google Docs to Markdown, or reach out to a maintainer or working group lead that can provide assistance with conversion.
+5. The revised document must now be merged into the content of the `prerelease` branch of the repository and website.
+Notify a maintainer or working group lead for assistance with this step.

 **This method is best for:**